Cultural Equipment

 Activities List in the Equipment Application form

 The panel will review your list of events and primary activities from the last 12 months in order to better understand your organization and how it serves the public.
-Any 12 month period is acceptable, and please include frequency and audience sizes – be as specific as possible.
-You can cut and paste a Word document into the application section or enter information directly.
+Please include frequency and audience sizes—be as specific as possible.

 Board List in the Equipment Application form